gitlabhq/gitlabhq/changelogs/archive.md

 - Replace static issue fixtures by script !6059 (winniehell)
 - Append issue template to existing description !6149 (Joseph Frazier)
 - Trending projects now only show public projects and the list of projects is cached for a day
-- Memoize Gitlab Shell's secret token (!6599, Justin DiPierro)
+- Memoize GitLab Shell's secret token (!6599, Justin DiPierro)
 - Revoke button in Applications Settings underlines on hover.
 - Use higher size on Gitlab::Redis connection pool on Sidekiq servers
 - Add missing values to linter !6276 (Katarzyna Kobierska Ula Budziszewska)